Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 - **Send your documents and wait** ⭐️
     Use the [contact form](/out/auslanderbehorde-contact) to send your residence permit application, and wait for a response.
 This is usually the fastest option.
 - or **book an appointment online**
-    Refresh the [appointment booking page](/out/auslanderbehorde-appointment) hundreds of times, get an appointment in a few months.
+    Refresh the [appointment booking page](/out/auslanderbehorde-appointment) hundreds of times, and get an appointment in a few months.
 - or **buy an appointment**
     Pay around 50€, get an appointment.
 It's unethical, but it works.

 ### Send your documents and wait

 Don't get an appointment.
-Instead, use the *Ausländerbehörde* contact form to send your residence permit application.
-This is usually the fastest option.
+Instead, send your full residence permit application through the contact form, and wait. **This is usually the fastest option.**

-To send your residence permit application...
+To send your documents...

 1. **Use the [contact form](/out/auslanderbehorde-contact)**
     Write a message in German.
-If you don't speak German, use [Deepl](https://www.deepl.com/translator).
+If you don't speak German, use [Deepl](https://www.deepl.com/translator) to write.
 In your message, include...
     - [ ] What you need
     - [ ] Your full name
     - [ ] Your date and place of birth